You're running the roadmap. Everyone wants a different version of it.

 - Saying no well The hardest skill in the CPO toolkit.
 Not just saying no — but saying no in a way that protects the relationship, keeps the stakeholder onside, and doesn't require you to fight the same battle next quarter.

 I have led product and engineering organisations at companies from startup to large telco — including VP Software Services at Elisa, Finland's largest telco, and product leadership at Utopia Music.
-I'm also Stanford-trained in Product Management.
+I'm also trained in Product Management through Stanford Online.
 I understand both sides of the product-engineering dynamic, which is where most CPO frustrations live.

 Weekly or fortnightly 1:1 calls · 6-month engagement · One spot currently available